 Now that we understand the progressive nature of the maturing process we will also begin to understand and appreciate why certain ministers, churches and ministries operate the way they do.
 The proof of our spiritual growth is played out in the context of Christian ministry where we live.
 This material helps us understand the “maturity milestones” believers must attain to effectively minister side by side; it’s a maturity/character thing.
 Our book “Working Together for Jesus” helps us understand why so many elders, deacons, bishops, apostles, prophets, evangelists, pastors and teachers often struggle to get along with each other.
 It’s a ministry context thing.

 Our hope is that we will begin to look at different Christian leaders who we thought were out of order in a different light.
-We will realize that certain ministers are positioned by the Lord to help believers move along the Ministry Assembly Line, the maturing process.
+We will realize that certain ministers are positioned by the Lord to help believers move along the Ministry Assembly Line, the maturing process according to their gifting.
 Here we see the division of ministry (those who Defend the Faith and those who Extend the Faith) as God ordained.
 There are fathering and mothering aspects to bringing Christians to maturity.
-However Satan and his religious spirits work continually to cause friction between these two styles of discipleship so he can divide and conquer the Church.
+However Satan and his religious spirits work continually to cause friction and persistent misunderstandings between these two styles of discipleship so he can divide and conquer the Church.